-Like we said, 61% of hay fever sufferers feel ‘less attractive’1.
+Like we said, 61% of hay fever sufferers feel 'less attractive' as a result of their symptoms1.
 So a little love and a dash of empathy can go a long way.

-So if you're the hay fever sufferer in your relationship, here's what you can be doing; make sure you check the pollen count in your area, identify and avoid things that trigger your symptoms and take steps to 'allergy-proof' your home by keeping it dust free.
-Most importantly, if your symptoms are still sticking around, talk to your doctor about medication that may help you treat your hay fever.
-Everybody's different and your doctor can help you work out the best way to manage your symptoms.
+So if you're the hay fever sufferer in your relationship, here's what you can be doing: make sure you check the pollen count in your area, identify and avoid things that trigger your symptoms and take steps to 'allergy-proof' your home by keeping it dust free.
+Most importantly, if your symptoms are still sticking around, talk to your healthcare professional about medication that may help you treat your hay fever.
+Everybody's different and your healthcare professional can help you work out the best way to manage your symptoms.